All Products

 The following table describes the operations you can perform on search indexes.

-To view basic index information, index meters, routing keys, and presorting details of the search index, perform the following steps:
+View the details of a search index | To view basic index information, index meters, routing key, index fields, and presorting details of the search index, perform the following steps:

-If you want to add, update, or delete index fields for a search index, you can dynamically modify the schema of the search index.
-For more information, see Dynamically modify the schema of a search index.
+Modify the schema of a search index | If you want to add, update, or remove index fields for a search index, you can dynamically modify the schema of the search index.
+For more information, see Dynamically modify the schema of a search index. |

-If you want the system to automatically clear historical data in a search index or extend the retention period of the data in a search index, you can modify the TTL value of the search index.
-Perform the following steps:
+Modify the TTL of a search index | If you want the system to automatically clear historical data in a search index or extend the retention period of the data in a search index, you can modify the TTL of the search index.
+To modify the TTL of a search index, perform the following steps:

-You cannot restore a deleted search index.
+Delete a search index | If you no longer require a search index to accelerate data queries, you can delete the search index.
+Important You cannot restore a deleted search index.
 If you want to use a deleted search index, recreate the search index.
 To delete a search index, perform the following steps:

 FAQ